NEWWA Scholarships - Student, Operator & Diversity Scholarships

 Headed to College?
 Looking to Become Certified or Start Your Career in Water?
 Apply for a Scholarship!

 NEWWA awards approximately $20,000 annually to worthy students pursuing their undergraduate, graduate, or doctoral studies degree.
 The application deadline is April 1 of each year for the academic year beginning in September.
-Apply online or download the application below.
+2020 online and paper applications coming soon!
 The NEWWA Scholarship Committee expects to award the following scholarships annually:

 George E. Watters Memorial Scholarship – up to $5,000 to a student enrolled in a civil engineering program at a 4-year college or university.